Jesse-perpC/xbox-app/README.md

 ## Additional components

 - _XBlox_, a Visual programming language for extending the file manager and other things easier.
-Open test/blox.xblox example file (this feature is pre alpha!)
+Open test/blox.xblox example file (this feature is pre alpha!).
+You need to open the file manager explicitly via url parameter: index.php?profile=xblox&debug=true or index.php?profile=xode&debug=true.
+Currently there is are release versions of it.
-- Visual HTML editor for Dojo (aka Maqetta), currently support also _XBlox_ for widget/node properties
+- Visual HTML editor for Dojo (aka Maqetta), currently support also _XBlox_ for widget/node properties.
+Same as xblox: You need to open the file manager explicitly via url parameter: index.php?profile=xblox&debug=true or index.php?profile=xode&debug=true.
+Currently there is are release versions of it.

-- Node.JS service management and shell
+- Node.JS service management and shell.
+This feature is not activated yet.
-- Hot-code replacement for AMD/Dojo apps
+- Hot-code replacement for AMD/Dojo apps.
+For those folks who know :-)

 ##Status

-Little unstable!
+File manager: little unstable!
 There is still a lot of old and rubbish code to be removed.
 However, this project is under active development and not yet official released.

 ##Screenshots